 These iconic landmarks were built during Medieval times as part of the Christian wall, a 4 km defensive wall with 13 gates that surrounded the area that is now called the Old Town.
 The Medieval wall protected Valencia from the 14th century until the 19th century, before it was taken down as the city outgrew it.

 The Torres de Serranos were built at the end of the 14th century and served as one of the main city gates during the Middle Ages.
 They were built in Gothic style and have been used for many things, including as a prison for nobles and knights and a depository for artworks from El Prado during the Spanish Civil War.

-The Torres de Quart, on the other hand, were built in the mid-15th century.
-They were also used as a prison at some point, but they also took one for the team.
+The Torres de Quart, on the other hand, was built in the mid-15th century.
+This tower was also used as a prison at some point, but they also took one for the team.
 The holes in them might be easily dismissed as simple signs of wear and tear, however, what not many people know is that they’re traces of cannon shots from the Peninsular War.

-Today, both towers are important tourist attractions and I highly recommend you climb for stunning views over Valencia’s rooftops.
-Trust me, it’s definitely worth it!
+Today, both towers are important tourist attractions and I highly recommend you climb them for stunning views over Valencia’s rooftops.
+Trust me, it’s so worth it!

-Mercado Central is another must-visit attraction in Valencia.
+The Central Market is another must-visit attraction in Valencia.
 This iconic covered market was built in the early 20th century, although a market had been organized in this very spot for hundreds of years prior.

 The building itself is a stunning example of Modernista architecture, with colorful tiles, a domed roof, and ornate ironwork.

 Step inside, and you’ll find yourself in a bustling world of vendors selling fresh fruits, vegetables, seafood, meat, spices, and all sorts of local delicacies.

 The market is a true feast for the senses, with an endless array of colors, scents, and flavors.
 I always find something new and delicious to sample whenever I go, be it olives, cheese, or even a new and exciting local craft beer.